 We partner with Boys & Girls Clubs of America to provide youth with hands-on digital literacy curriculum that teaches technical skills as well as safe and ethical use of technology.

-Comcast has supported local Boys & Girls Clubs for more than a decade, providing more than $54 million in cash and in-kind contributions.
+Comcast has supported local Boys & Girls Clubs for more than a decade, providing more than $60 million in cash and in-kind contributions.
 In 2010, we took our support to the next level to sponsor Club Tech, a program incorporating digital literacy into local Clubs’ curriculum.
 Club Tech provides teens with access to technology software and training to equip them with the skills needed to succeed in the 21st century.
 Today, digital literacy is woven into the Clubs’ core programming and operations and serves as a long-term development plan for future members and Club professionals.
-Through our support of Club Tech and other programs, Comcast supports half the nation’s Boys & Girls Clubs serving more than 850,000 young people annually.
+Through our support of Club Tech and other programs, Comcast supports half the nation’s Boys & Girls Clubs serving nearly 900,000 young people annually.

 Comcast Digital Connectors